Gel bracelet: Urban legend of sex bracelets

 During a resurgence in popularity in 2003, gel bracelets became the subject of a widespread urban legend linking them to a supposed sex game, explaining their popularity among young teenagers.
 They were subsequently dubbed "sex bracelets".
 According to rumors, people who wore the jewelry implied they were willing to engage in various acts with whoever pulled them from their wrists.
 The acts ranged from hugging to kissing to sexual intercourse and were determined by the bracelet's color.

 In October 2003, the rumors were prominent enough in Alachua Elementary School in Gainesville, Florida that the principal banned the bracelets to avert disruption and inappropriate comments about them.
 They were subsequently banned in other schools in Florida and elsewhere.
 The effectors of these early bans did not insinuate that the rumors were true; however, some later media reports suggested that they may have been generating a moral panic.
 The British press reported on the supposed meanings of the band's colors in 2005.

-A very similar set of stories surfaced in the British media in 2009, in which the bracelets were allegedly nicknamed shag bands.
+Similar stories surfaced in the British media in 2009, in which the bracelets were allegedly nicknamed shag bands.
 Similar stories circulated widely in Brazil during the 2009/2010 summer, where the bracelets were referred to as pulseiras do sexo.
 In March 2010, a 13-year-old girl in Brazil was raped by three teenage boys after one of them snatched the bracelet she was wearing.
 The police stated that the crime was motivated by the use of sex bracelets.